What Are Benzodiazepines? Names & Uses

 The medication produces a rapid onset of effects, which contributes to its clinical effectiveness but also increases its potential for misuse.
 Benzos are classified into different categories based on their duration of action.
 Short-acting formulations provide rapid relief but require more frequent dosing, while long-acting benzodiazepines offer extended symptom control with less frequent administration.

 The mechanism of action involves binding to GABA A receptor sites in the brain, amplifying the inhibitory effects of GABA neurotransmitters.
 This process slows neural activity, leading to sedative, anxiety-reducing, and muscle-relaxing effects.
-That said, this same mechanism is responsible for the development of tolerance and dependence associated with these Schedule IV controlled substances [3].
+That said, this same mechanism is responsible for the development of tolerance and dependence associated with these Schedule IV controlled substances.

-List of Common Benzos
+List Of Common Benzos

 The most common prescribed benzodiazepines include: